Sex-specific role of epigenetic modification of a leptin upstream enhancer in adipose tissue

 Objective

-Maternal hormonal status can have long-term effects on offspring metabolic health, likely regulated via epigenetic mechanisms.
-We elucidated the effect of maternal thyroid hormones on epigenetic regulation of Leptin ( Lep ) transcription in adipose tissue (AT) and investigated the role of DNA methylation at a Lep upstream enhancer (UE) in adipocyte biology.
+Maternal hormonal status can have long-term effects on offspring metabolic health and is likely regulated via epigenetic mechanisms.
+We elucidated the effects of maternal thyroid hormones on the epigenetic regulation of leptin ( Lep ) transcription in adipose tissue (AT) and subsequently investigated the role of DNA methylation at a Lep upstream enhancer (UE) in adipocyte biology.

 Results